Call for Abstracts

 Proposals for contributions are invited on topics broadly related to sustainable mountain development and the Caucasus Research Agenda: Climate change, Biodiversity, Forest Resources, Water resources and management, Land use and land cover change, Desertification, Mineral resources, Natural hazards and risks, Population, Cultural diversity, Tourism and Recreation, Landscape planning, Urban and rural development, Regional development policy, Socio-economic development, as well as cross-cutting topics including soils, Air pollution, New and renewable energy resources, Ecosystem services and Economics of Ecosystems and Biodiversity (TEEB), Landscape ecology, Transboundary cooperation, Infrastructure and other topics.

+The Forum will be organised as plenary sessions, thematic sessions, workshops and poster presentations.
 The organizers invite you to choose among the following types of contributions:

 - Abstracts for oral presentation in Thematic Sessions (max.
 300 words + 5 keywords).
 Thematic sessions provide academic researchers a chance to present and discuss their latest scientific findings.
 Researchers from non-academic settings (NGOs, government, private sector) are also invited.